weichow23/weichow23.github.io/_pages/about.md

 My research focuses on **Vision-Language models** and extends in two directions:

-- **Foundational research** on Vision-Language models, including fundamental exploration of methods like Transformer applications.
+- **Foundational research** on `Vision-Language models`, including fundamental exploration of methods like Transformer and Graph Neuron Network.

-- **Applications** of Vision-Language models, primarily in two areas: embodied agents and web agents.
+- **Applications** of Vision-Language models, primarily in two areas: `embodied agents` and `web agents`.